Last Updated on 30 August 2024 by Cycloscope

 There are two entrances: the main one is situated north of the East Lake, you have to climb about 200 steep stairs to get on the wall; the second one is on the west side of the city, on Jiangbin West Road, it gives access to the city walls first.

-The entrance fee is 65RMB, you can purchase the combo ticket for 70RMB, it gives you entrance to the closed part of East Lake too.
+The entrance fee is 65RMB, you can purchase the combo ticket for 70RMB, which gives you entrance to the closed part of East Lake too.

 East Lake of Linhai